forestgrape/coronavirus/index.md

 * Particle deposition in the alveolar regions can be greatly increased upon deep inhaling [hofemeier](#hofemeier).

+* [Sturm](#sturm) simulated the deposition of  nonspherical particles particles.
+The form factor showed to matter most for larger particles in the size of 10 micro meter.
+Fibers in that size were deposited early on, where as disks showed the highest deposition rate in the airway generations 20 to 25.

 #### methods and experiments for depositions
 In her thesis [Lindstrom](#lindstrom) explaines well the principles.
 A recent review is from [Park and coll](#park).
 An often used model is the [ICRP Model](#bailey).

 Modeling or experimentally determine the deposition rates is not easy and each method has caveats.
 The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
 Often good agreement for modeling methods compared to in vivo measurements are shown, however many estimates for parameters have to be taken and thus overfitting could occur.
 Additionally, most modeling methods ignore the softness and dynamics of the respiratory system - except a few see [darquenne](#darquenne).
-Particle shape, condensation and material is rarely taken into account, i.e. the experiments are done for round constant size aerosol droplets.
+Particle shape(taken into account in [sturm](#sturm), condensation and material is rarely taken into account, i.e. the experiments are done for round constant size aerosol droplets.

 - Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [Bailey](#bailey).
 These methods yield some differential equations.
 These equations can be solved/simulated with a computer-based approach e.g. Monte Carlo methods.